codecentric/cxf-spring-boot-starter/README.md

 # Todos:

+* Only activate SoapMessage extraction, if logback-spring.xml is present
 * ASCII-Doc
 * REST-Healthstatus-Endpoints, that check whether the soap-Services (dynamic?!) are available - using Swagger/Springfox
 * kill the need for @ComponentScan("de.codecentric.cxf")